fluent/fluent-bit-docs/administration/configuring-fluent-bit/configuration-file.md

 ## Include File <a id="config_include_file"></a>

-To avoid complicated long configuration files is better to split specific parts in different files and call them \(include\) from one main file.
+To avoid complicated long configuration files, it is better to split specific parts into different files and call \(include\) them from one main file.

 Starting from Fluent Bit 0.12 the new configuration command _@INCLUDE_ has been added and can be used in the following way: